Students

 TEACHER TESTIMONIALS

-Two ways for students and teachers to engage
+Two ways for Teachers and Students to engage:

-We work with schools and teachers to create custom-built “internal” or community-based design challenges that take place within a single classroom, across a grade level, or within the whole school.
-We know every school is different so we work with you to co-design the program, including lesson plans, student expectations, and judging rubric.
-Because of generous funding from our donors, this option will be offered to a few NH schools at little to no cost during the 2024-25 school year.
+We also work with schools and teachers to create school-based design challenges that take place within a few different classes, across a grade level, or within the whole school.
+We know every school is different so we work with you to co-design the program, including lesson plans, student expectations, and the judging rubric.
+These school-based design challenges allow many students to be involved in this type of learning and provide a unique opportunity for a school to showcase student work to their community.
+If you are interested in learning more about this offering, please email our President, Brent Powell (brent@designchallengenetwork.org).